Converting Variable Domains to English

 └─ _large_a_1(e2,x3)

-Errors in that MRS from _large_a_1 should say “A dog is not large”.
+The error in that MRS from _large_a_1 should say “A dog is not large”.

 etc.

-Determining What to Call “x”
+Determining What to Call the Domain of “x”

 2. We know the predications in the tree